Best Camping Sleeping Bags of 2026

 Whether you’re car camping in the Poconos or setting up a basecamp in the Sierras, Kelty’s über popular mummy-style Cosmic Down 20 (men’s / women’s) is a stellar choice for a sound night of sleep.

-The ergonomic footbox gives a bit of extra wiggle room for your toes, and the Cosmic has one of the larger zippered stash pockets we’ve seen – plenty big enough for your phone, watch, and chapstick.
-We also appreciate this bag’s slightly wider fit, so those with larger body sizes or who dislike slim or narrow sleeping bags will appreciate the bit of extra room.
+The ergonomic footbox gives a bit of extra wiggle room for your toes, and the Cosmic has one of the larger zippered stash pockets we’ve seen — plenty big enough for your phone, watch, and chapstick.
+We also appreciate this bag’s slightly wider fit, so those with larger body sizes or who prefer a bit more room will appreciate the extra space.

-The main complaint we have about this model as a camping bag is it’s a narrow fit compared to most on this list.
-This is a traditional mummy bag, so it’s perfect for staying warm since there’s no extra space or dead corners to collect cold – making it a solid crossover pick for both backpacking and car camping.
-That said, if you prefer to spread out, or will be staying in the frontcountry for most of your camping experiences, this may not be the best option compared to more spacious synthetic bags on this list.
+The main complaint we have about this model as a camping bag is that it’s a narrow fit compared to most on this list.
+This is a traditional mummy bag, so it’s perfect for staying warm since there’s no extra space or dead corners to collect cold, making it a solid crossover pick for both backpacking and car camping.
+That said, if you prefer to spread out or will be staying in the frontcountry for most of your camping experiences, this may not be the best option compared to more spacious synthetic bags on this list.

-It’s a bit on the heavy side for longer backpacking trips.
-These models are very light for car camping and shorter backcountry trips, but they’re hefty side if you’re trekking longer than a few days.
-Check out the Ultralight version to save weight.
-It ranks well on our Best Backpacking Sleeping Bags guide.
+These models are very light for car camping and shorter backcountry trips, but they’re on the hefty side if you’re trekking longer than a few days.
+Check out the Ultralight version to save weight — it ranks well on our Best Backpacking Sleeping Bags guide.

-That said, Kelty has a real winner for car camping with the Cosmic Down that we continue to use year after year from late spring until early fall.
-With a price range of $150 – $190, this well-rounded down bag is an accessible, affordable sleeping option for cool nights.
+Kelty has a real winner for car camping with the Cosmic Down that we continue to use year after year from late spring until early fall.
+With a price range of $150 to $190, this well-rounded down bag is an accessible, affordable sleeping option for most on cool nights.

 More: Kelty Cosmic Down 20 Full Review